UniversalDependencies/docs/_pl/index.md

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, a punctuation mark is attached to a neighbouring (usually preceding) word.
 Punctuation marks are usually tokenised as separate tokens (words), unless they are considered an integral part of the lemma (as in _Rolls-Royce_ “Rolls-Royce”, _O’Donellowie_ “the O'Donells”, or _85-lecie_ “85th anniversary”) or are used to express inflection (as in the accusative or genitive _Melville'a_ “Melville”).
 On the other hand, hyphens in constructions such as _biało-czerwona_ “white-and-red” are treated as separate tokens.
 * A whitespace separating digits in a large number is not treated as a word separator.
 For example, _1&nbsp;000&nbsp;000_ (“1,000,000” by English rules) is one token.
 (However, such tokens do not occur in Polish treebanks as of release 2.2.)
-* There are two classes of contractions that are treated as multi-word tokens and segmented to individual syntactic words.
+* There are two classes of “orthographic words” (sequences of letters without spaces inside) that are split into several syntactic tokens.
   * The most prominent type is an l-participle (or, rarely, another form) fused with a so-called “mobile inflection” auxiliary (e.g., _śmy_ expressing first person and plural number) or the conditional particle _by_ (also treated as an auxiliary), as in: _wyprodukowalibyśmy = wyprodukowali + by + śmy_ “we would have produced”.
   * Contractions of the other class consist of a preposition and a short (not accentable) pronouns, as in _czekał nań = czekał na + ń_ “(he) waited for him”.